MF-MSB/Project_1/README.md

 Enables download of MER_T01_02.csv this is our Figure 1 and Dataframe 1.
 The units are Quadrillion Btu.

+Added monthly and annual CSV for plotting figure for question 1.

 # Question 2